jarxorg/tree/README.md

 ### Query

+For more details on built-in methods, see the [Built-in Methods](#built-in-methods) section.

 | Query | Description | Results |
 | - | - | - |
 | .store.book[0] | The first book | {"category": "reference", "author": "Nigel Rees", "title": "Sayings of the Century", "price": 8.95, "tags": [...]} |